khanlab/cvpl_tools/_sources/GettingStarted/segmentation_pipeline.rst.txt

               ))
               return result

-  viewer_args is a parameter that allows us to visualize the saved results as part of the caching function.
+  :code:`viewer_args` is a parameter that allows us to visualize the saved results as part of the caching function.
 The reason we need this is that displaying the saved result often requires a different (flatter) chunk size for fast loading of cross-sectional image, and also requires downsampling for zooming in/out of larger images.

 Running the Pipeline
 ********************

-See `Boilerplate Code <GettingStarted/boilerplate>`_ to understand boilerplate code used below.
-It's required to do the following example.
+See `Setting Up the Script <GettingStarted/setting_up_the_script>`_ to understand boilerplate code used below.
+It's required to understand the following example.

-Now we have defined a ExampleSegProcess class, the next step is to write our script that uses the pipeline to segment an input dataset.
-Note we need a dask cluster and a temporary directory setup before running the forward() method.
+Now we have defined a :code:`ExampleSegProcess` class, the next step is to write our script that uses the pipeline to segment an input dataset.
+Note we need a dask cluster and a temporary directory setup before running the :code:`forward()` method.

 .. code-block:: Python